top of page

 1. Choline

-1. Choline is so incredibly important to the health of the developing fetus.
+1. Choline is so important to the health of the developing fetus.
 It performs a number of critical roles.
 Pregnant women need about 450 mg per day.
 The average consumption in the United States is about 278 milligrams per day for women.
-So look for products that contain at least 200 mg of choline (400-500 would be ideal) per serving in order to ensure you get to your 450 mg needed.
+So, look for products that contain at least 200 mg of choline (400-500 would be ideal) per serving in order to ensure you get to the 450 mg needed.
 I cannot emphasize enough the importance of getting a prenatal vitamin with choline.
 It is so ridiculous that so many do not contain or contain just a very small amount of this vital nutrient.
 Frankly, products without a good amount of choline should not even be able to be labeled as prenatal vitamins.
-It's strange how the best-selling prenatal vitamin talks about the importance of choline on its website but then only puts a paltry fifty-five milligrams in its product; shame on them.
+It's strange how the best-selling prenatal vitamin talks about the importance of choline on its website but then only put a paltry fifty-five milligrams in its product; shame on them.

 2. Iodine